On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Empirical Evaluation

-{\bf Hyperparameters.} For fair comparison between three activation functions, we find the best learning rate from $\{0.1, 0.03, 0.01, 0.003, 0.001, 0.0003, 0.0001\}$ for each scheme.
-Given the choice of the best learning rate $\eta$, $\eta$ is decayed to $0.4\eta$ every $80$ and $140$ rounds in the NIN architecture while $\eta$ is not decayed in the CNN architecture. \\ We set the mini batch-size to $125$ for the CNN and NIN architectures.
-We use $L_2$ regularization parameter $\lambda=5\cdot10^{-4}$ for the CNN architecture, and use $\lambda=3\cdot10^{-4}$ for the NIN architecture.
+Next, we discuss the hyperparameters. \\ { {\bf Hyperparameters.} For a fair comparison between three activation functions, we find the best learning rate from $\{0.1, 0.03, 0.01, 0.003, 0.001, 0.0003, 0.0001\}$ for each scheme.
+Given the choice of the best learning rate $\eta$, $\eta$ is decayed to $0.4\eta$ every $80$ and $140$ rounds in the NIN architecture while $\eta$ is not decayed in the CNN, LeNet and VGG-$16$ architectures.\\ We set the mini batch-size to $125$ for both CIFAR-$10$ and CIFAR-$100$ datasets, and $100$ for Tiny-Imagenet-$10$ and Tiny-Imagenet-$200$ datasets.
+We use $L_2$ regularization parameter $\lambda=5\cdot10^{-4}$ for the CNN architecture, and use $\lambda=3\cdot10^{-4}$ for the NIN, LeNet and VGG-$16$ architectures. }

-We next discuss the limitations of our work in Remark \ref{remark:complicated-networks} and Remark \ref{remark:degree2}. \begin{remark}\normalfont (More Complicated Networks).
-Our goal is not to achieve or outperform the state-of-the-art results on CIFAR-$10$ and CIFAR-$100$.
-Instead, we focus on showing that the square function is not good enough to replace the ReLU function and our polynomial activation improves the accuracy significantly.
+We also report an additional experiment on AlexNet \cite{krizhevsky2012imagenet} in Appendix \ref{app:experiments}.
+Finally, we discuss some important remarks. \begin{remark}\normalfont (More Complicated Networks).
+Our goal in this work is not to achieve or outperform the state-of-the-art results on the CIFAR and the Tiny-ImageNet datasets.
+Instead, we show that the square function is not good enough to replace the ReLU function and our polynomial activation improves the accuracy significantly.
 In fact, prior works as \cite{liu2017oblivious,ghodsi2017safetynets,hesamifard2017cryptodl} performed experiments on even simpler architectures compared to our work.
 The main challenges in performing more experiments on complicated architectures while using polynomial activation functions is the finite field size and the gradient explosion problem \cite{ghodsi2017safetynets,ghodsi2021secure}. \end{remark}

 \begin{remark}\normalfont(Degree-$2$ Polynomials).
-In this work, we have focused on degree-$2$ polynomials to have an inference scheme of low complexity and to keep the field size small as possible, but our approach can be extended for higher degrees. \end{remark}
+We have focused on degree-$2$ polynomials to have an inference scheme of low complexity, to keep the field size small as possible and for a fair comparison with the square activation function. \end{remark} \begin{remark}\normalfont(Other Activation Functions).
+Similar to many prior works as \cite{ghodsi2017safetynets}, there is no need to approximate the Softmax activation function in the last layer with a polynomial function as it can be applied at the client-side.
+Nevertheless, approximating the other activation functions through polynomials with integer coefficients is an interesting direction, but it may not be possible in the uniform sense as these activation functions may not satisfy the conditions of Lemma \ref{lemma:conditions}.
+We leave this as a future work and we focus on ReLU function as the prior works \cite{gilad2016cryptonets,ghodsi2017safetynets,telgarsky2017neural}. \end{remark}